As usual there is a lot of information to cover for you in this month’s growing tips.

 Stone Fruits: Apply fungicide for coryneum blight control at 50% leaf drop and again during the dormant season.
 (Raintree Plant Owners Manual pg 17) The commom name for corynium blight is shot-hole disease, because the holes in the leaves typically look like a shot gun pattern.
 Corynium blight may also infect buds, which fail to grow the next season.

 Peach: One of the more significant fungal diseases in the Pacific Northwest on peaches is Peach Leaf Curl.
 Once the chill requirement for the peach tree has been met, the bud scales “unzip” (you will not be able to see any change, but the bud scales will no longer be sealed closed), leaving them vulnerable to peach leaf curl infection.
 Generally, sprays for peach leaf control start in December in the Pacific Northwest.
 However, if you followed the standard time table of first treatment mid-late December last year for your low chill peach variety and still had a significant rate of infection, you might want to consider applying your first spray in November (mid-late November).
 In the Pacific Northwest where chill units can accumulate rapidly early in the fall season (such as the Puget Sound area, coastal areas, or cool valleys), low chill varieties (500 hours or less) are more likely to need the first spray applied in November.
-You can learn more about chill hours in the Growing Info section in the top tool bar.
+You can learn more about chill hours on our Growing Info page, found on our home page.
 Time tables for treatment vary in different parts of the country, contact the co-operative extension office in your location for recommendations.
 Peach leaf curl infections can only be prevented, control treatments are ineffective.

 There are two primary methods of treatment.
 One is to apply fungicide at 1 month intervals, late December through February (Raintree Plant Owners Manual pg 17).
 Another method is to keep the stems of the tree dry.
 Put plastic over the tree, with supports to keep the plastic off the stems (condensation can wet the stems), after the tree has gone dormant and before the buds have “unzipped”.
 Or train a tree against a wall under an eave where rain can’t hit it.
 You could also grow a genetic dwarf tree in a container, and move the container to a rain protected location during the disease infection period.
 An additional benefit to keeping the stems dry is you also control other fungal diseases that would normally affect peach trees.

 The easiest method is to select a cultivar of peach that has some degree of resistance to peach leaf curl, then you may only to need to spray during the first few years.
-(Click on Fruit Trees in the tool bar above, then select 'Peaches' and then 'Curl Resistant' to view our peach leaf curl resistant varieties).
+(Click on Pre-Order for Spring, select Fruit Trees, then select 'Peaches' and then 'Curl Resistant' to view our peach leaf curl resistant varieties).

 Contact your local co-operative extension office for disease or insect management recommendations that are appropriate for your location.
-Find them listed in your phone book, under county listings; or look at our Useful Links page, found under Growers Info (top tool bar).
+Find them listed in your phone book, under county listings; or look at our Useful Links page, found in our Growers Info page, found on our home page.

 Are you planning to put in more trees or shrubs next spring?
 If you know what trees and shrubs you want, and where they will be planted, you can prepare the planting holes for them now.
 Make a plan of where you will plant your new trees, and mark the locations in your landscape.
 Remove the surface vegetation from a 2-3’ wide circle (for a shrub or tree), fracture and loosen the soil with a digging fork or shovel (you don’t need to lift and turn), and cover the area with a thick mulch of straw, leaves, or other coarse material.
 Next spring when it’s time to plant you can just pull the mulch back, dig the hole, and plant.
 Refer to the Raintree catalog for spacing information.